Backlog sizing essentials

 • tests needed to achieve suitable quality

 Functional size arises from Functional Size Measurement (FSM).
-It is a mature and proven standardised technique for software sizing.
-It is a formal engineering practice approved by the ISO standards groups.
-It is agnostic of the technology and development methodology.
-Functional size is a universal measure that applies to all types of software.
-It is considered from the users perspective.
-It is objective and valid, and consistent.
-Two people measuring the functional size should come up with the same number each time.
-The unit of measure is the function point, specifically the COSMIC function point or CFP.
-The CFP can be estimated or counted (exactly) just from requirements and specifications.
-The functional size is independent of the coding language used to develop it.
-FSM has been around for many years and has proven to be the most reliable measure of software size.
-FSM allows you to estimate or measure size before, during and after the code has been written.
+It is a mature and proven standardised technique for software sizing, a formal engineering practice approved by ISO standards groups, and agnostic of technology, coding and development methodology.
+As universal measure that applies to all types of software, it is considered from the user’s perspective.
+Above all else, functional size is objective and valid, and consistent—in other words, two people measuring the functional size should come up with the same number each time.
+The unit of measure is the function point; to put it more specifically, it is the COSMIC function point (or CFP), which can be estimated or counted solely and precisely from requirements and specifications.
+FSM has been around for many years and has proven to be the most reliable measure of software size, allowing you to estimate or measure size before, during and after the coding process.

 ScopeMaster is the first and only tool to reliably estimate functional size directly and automatically from a backlog of written requirements.
-Don’t just take our word for it though.
-Experts and academics around the world agree that ScopeMaster® is a breakthrough automated sizing tool: Academic validation of ScopeMaster as an automated sizing tool.
+Don’t just take our word for it, though; experts and academics around the world agree that ScopeMaster is a breakthrough automated sizing tool.

 Bring certainty to your software work with automated functional size measurement.